Health and safety liabilities

 At the lowest level, you do not need a licence for occasional transport if:

-- you very occasionally help out a guest by providing a lift
+- you very occasionally help out a customer by providing a lift

 - you do not charge for this, and